 7 Everyone gasped.
 What if they saw something?

-8 Then, mischievous Morgan had a terrible, wonderful idea.
+8 Then mischievous Morgan had a terrible, wonderful idea.
 If the ghosts happened to be unavailable, she could certainly chip in and help.
-After all, Sasha and the other girls were looking forward to a little supernatural suspense.
+After all, Sasha and the other girls were looking forward to a little supernatural surprise.
 She grinned an elfish grin.
 She had a plan that would make pale Hazel even whiter with surprise!

 For the complete story with questions: click here for printable

 Copyright © 2018 edHelper